flaviogonca/so_long/README.md

 - Memory leak prevention ⚙️
 - Game logic and state management 🧩

+## Compilation
+To run the program, you have to add the mlx library on the root of the repo

 ## Demo

 Here's a quick demo of the gameplay: